dr-jingyuezhao/blog-inspirite/README.md

 - It displays the number of consecutive days of use.

-- It stores user entries and allows for browsing of entries history.
+- It stores users' writing and allows for browsing of saved and published work.

 ## User story